Hardstylist/srd/example-kernelcache/Readme.md

-# Patching and booting a KernelCache
+# How to Patch and Boot a KernelCache on an SRD

 Updated: SAT 26 MAR 2022